A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Technical Lemmas

 \subsection{Elliptical Potential Lemmas}

-We begin with two lemmas addressing Hessian-related matrices, which are essential for both regret and runtime analysis. \cref{lem:log-det} is standard in the ONS literature (e.g., \citep{journals/ml/HazanAK07,NIPS16:sketch-ONS}).
-The proof of \cref{lem:neg-tr} mirrors that of \cref{lem:log-det}, differing only in the potential function: $F(A) = -\ttr{A}$ versus $F(A) = \log \tdet{A}$.
+We introduce two lemmas tackling Hessian-related matrices, which are essential for both regret and runtime analysis. \cref{lem:log-det} is standard in the ONS literature (e.g., \citep{journals/ml/HazanAK07,NIPS16:sketch-ONS}).
+The proof of \cref{lem:neg-tr} mirrors that of \cref{lem:log-det}, differing only in the potential function: $F(A) = -\ttr{A^{-1}}$ versus $F(A) = \log \tdet{A}$.